Zaita/Odin/docs/source/sso_configuration.md

 Create the application then save the Client ID, and Client Secret.

-### Preparing the Odin
+### Preparing Odin
-The Odin will require the installation of extra compose modules to integrate with Okta.
+Odin will require the installation of extra compose modules to integrate with Okta.
 The following two modules can be installed with `composer require` or added to the `composer.json` file.

 1. "bigfork/silverstripe-oauth-login": "*
 2. "foxworth42/oauth2-okta": "^1.0"